-Interactive map shows devastating impact of Second World War air raids
+Interactive map and dataset shows devastating impact of Second World War air raids

 Updated 8 October 2020: The ‘Bombing Britain’ map was withdrawn permanently in May 2020.
 However, the data, edited methodology, essay and acknowledgements remain free to access.

-Bombing Britain: an air raid map uses wartime data from our collection to pinpoint more than 30,000 UK locations that were subject to air raids over the course of the Second World War – including the first attack on 16 October 1939.
+Bombing Britain uses wartime data from our collection to pinpoint more than 30,000 UK locations that were subject to air raids over the course of the Second World War – including the first attack on 16 October 1939.

-The map is free to use and is based on 6,500 pages of brief, daily reports compiled by wartime intelligence officers for the Ministry of Home Security and senior officials.
+The map (no longer available) was based on 6,500 pages of brief, daily reports compiled by wartime intelligence officers for the Ministry of Home Security and senior officials.
 Routledge, Taylor and Francis digitised the reports as part of their War, State and Society online resource.

-By clicking on a pin on the map, people will be able to view and download information on an air raid, including the date, location and number of casualties.
+By clicking on a pin on the map, people could view and download information on an air raid, including the date, location and number of casualties.

 The map was researched by Dr Laura Blomvall from the Department of English and Related Literature at the University of York and was funded by the Arts and Humanities Research Council (AHRC) through The White Rose College of the Arts & Humanities’ (WRoCAH) Innovation Placement Scheme.